How to develop a data driven culture?

 Data transformation is essentially a matter for non-specialists ” Julien Levy – Affiliate Professor at HEC Paris

 With the growth of data-related activities, several new professions have emerged.
-The company that wants to succeed in its transformation must surround itself with data specialists.
+If you want to succeed in your transformation, you need to surround yourself with data specialists.

-• Data manager: manages the collection and organization of company data, with a view to their optimal use
+• Data manager: oversees the collection and organization of company data, with a view to optimizing its use.

 • Data engineer: ensures that data is available within the company

-• Data analyst: exploits and interprets data in order to extract observations and trends useful to the business
+• Data analyst: exploits and interprets data to extract observations and trends useful to the business.

-• Data scientist: develops algorithms to make the masses of available data speak according to business needs
+• Data scientist: develops algorithms to make the masses of data available speak to business needs.

 But beyond the recruitment of data profiles, it is essential to set up an annual training program for all employees on data issues.
 This training plan must be long term and evolving to become and remain a “data driven” company.
-The speed at which the world of data is evolving requires companies to continue to invest in training to give teams the ability to adapt to these changes.
+The speed at which the world of data is evolving means that companies must continue to invest in training to give their teams the ability to adapt to these changes.

 The goal here is to ensure that all employees follow a common training path.
-This allows them to immerse themselves in the fundamentals of data culture and to understand their role in the data value chain.
-Each employee must be able to perceive his or her interest in the data production/processing process.
+This enables them to immerse themselves in the fundamentals of data culture and understand their role in the data value chain.
+Each employee must be able to perceive his or her own interest in the data production/processing process.

 The effort to acculturate non-specialists to data literacy is as important as the effort to recruit data profiles.
 Ensuring that each employee knows how to read, manipulate and use data is a fundamental issue.
 Many experts agree that data literacy will be the most in-demand skill by 2030.